 The purpose of NHS is to draw attention to the values in education (character, scholarship, leadership, service) by honoring those students who demonstrate those qualities.
 The organization involves itself with service-oriented projects within the school.
 For example, here at Central, members have ushered at graduation and at PTSA events.
 NHS tutored fellow Walled Lake Central students in small groups and individually.
 We have held fundraisers for fellow Vikings in need and the American Cancer Society.
 We also have held large Blood Drives for the American Red Cross, as well as establish a fund to help fellow students in need.

 A student may be dropped from NHS if his/her grade point average falls below the required grade level GPA.
 A warning letter is sent after the first low semester marking.
 If his/her grades for the following semester do not return to the required GPA, the student will be dismissed from membership and is required to return all certificates of membership, pins, etc. The exception to this rule is seniors whose cumulative GPA falls below 3.5 in the 7th semester of high school.
 These students cannot receive a warning due to timing circumstances and will be removed from membership.
 Members must adhere to the National Honor Society Constitution and the WLC Chapter Bylaws at all times and abide by the requirements within.

 This is a semi-formal ceremony, for new members and their families, where all members are formally inducted into membership for the next school year.
 The event highlights past year(s) events and highlights the four pillars of the National Honor Society.
 This ceremony typically occurs after the current senior class graduates.

 It is expected of members that they continue to set good examples of high standards of scholarship, service, leadership, and character.
 Participation in all NHS activities is also expected.
-Relay for Life and after school tutoring are both required activities for NHS members.
 Only active members who have met all the necessary requirements of NHS will be eligible to wear the honor cords and NHS stole at graduation ceremonies.